Embracing Simplicity | A Book Review of Elaine St. James' Simplify Your Life

 "Wise men and women in every major culture throughout history have found that the secret to happiness is not in getting more but in wanting less."
 Elaine St. James, Simplify Your Life

 Here are my favorite points that she lays out in the book.
-The ones that are still a challenge for me, but ones that I'm excited to pursue.
+These ones are still a challenge for me, but ones that I'm excited to pursue.

 #8 | CUT YOUR LAUNDERING CHORE IN HALF